jeremytammik/tbc/a/1703_dashboard_regen_panel.md

 ### Dashboard, Regen and Revit API Panel at AU

-Let's start this week with this:
+Topics to start the week:

 - [Revit API panel at AU in Las Vegas](#2)
     - [Notes by Diane Christoforo](#2.0)